VasilGeorgiev39/MechInterp/Absent World Representations.md

 Using activation patching showed that the calculation if a move is legal or not happens mostly in the second MLP layer.

 In conclusion I don't think I have found strong evidence for emerging world representations in this model, but I think this is mainly to the limited time spent on the project and my failure to train a linear probe.
-I think that further work is likely to uncover such representations.
+However, the experimental setup is ready and I have a clear vision of how to train the linear probe.
+This will be the next thing to try when given more time and I think that further work is likely to uncover such representations.